Confronts head on claims he’s not a natural born citizen

 The Cruz Response

-It seems likely to this writer that the weighty arguments of the two challengers will not amount to much because Cruz attorney Bryan K. Gould, who will appear before the Commission today to defend Cruz’s eligibility, argues rather convincingly that the Ballot Law Commission does not have any discretion in the matter, and that as a matter of law, Cruz must appear on the ballot because the New Hampshire Secretary of State has already ruled that is a “regular” candidate.
+It seems likely to this writer that the weighty arguments of the two challengers will not amount to much because Cruz attorney Bryan K. Gould, who will appear before the Commission today to defend Cruz’s eligibility, argues rather convincingly that the Ballot Law Commission does not have any discretion in the matter, and that as a matter of law, Cruz must appear on the ballot because the New Hampshire Secretary of State has already ruled that he is a “regular” candidate.

 In the Cruz response, attorney Gould follows his argument that the law requires Cruz to be on the ballot and that the challengers lack standing, with a head-on rebuttal of the arguments of the challengers that foreign-born persons like Cruz cannot become president.
 Gould begins: